nicolasfarias21/nicolasfarias21/README.md

 Hi, my name is Nicolas!

 - 🔭 I’m currently working with Front-End
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning C# and Python
 - 📫 How to reach me: fariasnicolasofc@gmail.com -->